barty-s/windsurf-session-log/README.md

 <img src="docs/features/sign-in.png">

 - Sessions list - The user can view their logged sessions list and click a button to log another session.
-A maximum of 5 sessions will be logged per page.
+A maximum of 5 logged sessions will be displayed per page.

 <img src="docs/features/my-sessions1.png">